fabri1983/signaling_server/README.md

-## jdeps on a Spring Boot fat WAR file
+## jdeps on a Spring Boot Fat WAR file

 Use `jdeps` to know which java modules the final application needs to run.
-Note that we are using `--multi-release=12`.
+Note that we are using `--multi-release=11`.

 - *NOTE*: *this guide is only valid for Spring Boot fat WAR due to internal WAR structure.
 For a fat JAR package you will need to make some adjustments.*